mindrays/blogpost/_posts/2020-05-11-ginger-tea-recipe.md

 ## step 1

 First step is to know how much tea you want to make.
 Here I am going to make tea for two.
 You can use the cup in which you will be having tea as measuring cup.
-This is my favourite tea cup and I will be using as my measuring cup.
+This is my favourite tea cup and I will be using this as my measuring cup.

 ![]({{ site.baseurl }}/images/ginger-tea-pics/s1.jpg)